avidLearnerInProgress/python-automation-scripts/README.md

   19. Google News Scraper: Search for google news from terminal
   20. Youtube Downloader: Fetches user queries from youtube using google api and downloads them using youtube-dl
   21. Terminal Dictionary: Searches for word from terminal and displays its meaning to user
+  22. Password Manager: Stores, Fetches, Updates and Removes password with the username provided.
+Used sqlalchemy for operations.